 In fact, a review study of almost 300,000 individuals found that green tea drinkers had an 18% lower risk of becoming diabetic (32).

-Bottom Line: Kombucha improved several markers of diabetes in rats, including blood sugar levels.
+Summary Kombucha improved several markers of diabetes in rats, including blood sugar levels.

 Cancer is one of the world's leading causes of death.
-It is characterized by cell mutation and uncontrolled growth.
+It is characterized by cell mutation and uncontrolled cell growth.

-How the anti-cancer properties of tea polyphenols work is not well-understood.
+How the anti-cancer properties of tea polyphenols work is not well understood.